Human trafficking in Trinidad and Tobago: Protection (2008)

-Prevention
+Prevention (2008)

 The government made some progress in preventing human trafficking during the reporting period through the establishment of the anti-trafficking task force.
 While the government did not conduct public awareness activities during the reporting period, the responsible subcommittee developed plans to implement a trafficking victim hotline and nationwide information campaign.
 While prostitution is illegal in Trinidad and Tobago, the government did not take additional measures to reduce the demand for commercial sex acts during the reporting period.
 Authorities did not consider child sex tourism to be a problem in Trinidad and Tobago during the reporting period and reported no prosecutions related to child sex tourism.